 That being said, I’m not a dieter OR a doctor.
 But I AM someone who suffers from chronic inflammation if I don’t eat healthily, and an advocate for eating smarter to aid inflammation — sometimes our minds need a reminder, so our bodies tell us.
 There’s nothing wrong with giving yourself a stricter food intake so your body can reset, and you can start feeling better.

 I went through this whole healing process without medication.
 I am not saying this is right for you, I’m simply speaking from personal experience.
-Even though I still have some rough days, I can see a BIG difference in when I treat my body right and implement certain healthy habits that enable me to heal.
+Even though I still have some rough days, I can see a BIG difference when I treat my body right and implement certain healthy habits that enable me to heal.

 Here are some common symptoms that your body might be displayed when your body is inflamed.